Is Reading Fiction A Waste Of Time? What Research Says

 Happy Reading!

 7 thoughts on “Is Reading Fiction A Waste Of Time?
-Here’s What Research Suggests”
+What Research Says”

 1. Reading fictions are similar to watching fiction movies.
 Fiction lets you enter a different life or different world whereby in your monotonous daily working life, you might never get to experience it.